 The Process works as follows:

-- Minimum of 8 sessions of 50min-1hr on a 1 to 1 basis (assessment is built into the initial sessions)
+- Minimum of 8 sessions of 50min-1hr on a 1-2-1 basis (assessment is built into the initial sessions)

 - Post intervention review session to discuss progress and next steps